T

 transport hub

-Lisbon's main international airport, well-connected to the city center via metro and taxis.
+Lisbon's main international airport, well-connected to the city center via metro and taxi services.

 2. Afternoon